timcour/kustool/README.md

 [Kustomization GitHub](https://github.com/kubernetes-sigs/kustomize)

-## `kustool-easy-patch.sh` - Patch using interactive editor
+## `kustool-easy-patch.sh` - Interactive Kustomize patching
-Generates yaml patches to be used in a `kustomization.yaml`.
+Using your bash $EDITOR, edit the kustomize-built artifact directly to add or update your `.patches` in a `kustomization.yaml`.

 ```
  $ ./kustool-easy-patch.sh --help